 CONTRIBUTED BY: Martina & Jürgen from Places of Juma

 A wonderful coastal town in Italy is Viareggio.
-This lovely place is located on the coast of Tuscany and amazes in many different ways.
+This lovely place is located on the coast of Tuscany and amazes you in many different ways.
 For one thing, you will find here one of the longest sandy beaches in Italy.

 Beautiful is also the Bagnos, the so-called beach resorts, which line the coast, and which creates a very extraordinary ambiance with their many colorful umbrellas.